Data-fused MPC with Guarantees: Application to Flying Humanoid Robots: Abstract

 \section{Abstract}

 This paper introduces a Data-Fused Model Predictive Control (DFMPC) framework that combines physics-based models with data-driven representations of unknown dynamics.
-Leveraging Willems’ Fundamental Lemma and an artificial equilibrium formulation, the method enables tracking of time-varying, potentially unreachable references while explicitly handling measurement noise through slack variables and regularization.
-We provide guarantees of recursive feasibility and practical stability under input–output constraints.
+Leveraging Willems’ Fundamental Lemma and an artificial equilibrium formulation, the method enables tracking of changing, potentially unreachable setpoints while explicitly handling measurement noise through slack variables and regularization.
+We provide guarantees of recursive feasibility and practical stability under input–output constraints for a specific class of reference signals.
 The approach is validated on the iRonCub flying humanoid robot, integrating analytical momentum models with data-driven turbine dynamics.
 Simulations show improved tracking and robustness compared to a purely model-based MPC, while maintaining real-time feasibility.\looseness=-1

 Code: \url{https://github.com/ami-iit/paper_gorbani_elobaid_2025_lcss_df_mpc-ironcub}.